git-town/git-town/website/src/advanced-syncing.md

 ## Contribution branches

 Contribution branches are for people who contribute commits to somebody else's branch.
-On a contribution branch `git sync` does not pull updates from the parent branch and always [rebases](preferences/sync-feature-strategy#rebase) your local commits.
+For contribution branches `git sync` does not pull updates from the parent branch and always [rebases](preferences/sync-feature-strategy#rebase) your local commits.
 You cannot [propose](commands/propose.md) or [ship](commands/ship.md) contribution branches. `git sync` removes contribution